kevinash/myaistartups/README.md

 MyAIStartups.com is a venture capital founded by real AI data scientists and engineers - we are not just investors - we ultimately know AI.
 Our investment strategy is based on AI Blueprint, the platform that lowers the risks, entry barriers and costs of launching your AI projects from scratch.

+## My AI Startups - Portfolio

+Our AI startup portfolio includes a diversified set of startups built with our AI Blueprint framework, which lowers investment costs and entry barriers for new technology.
+Here's some of the showcases:

+- [Sportube](https://sportubeai.com) - Sport analytics AI for YouTube and videos
+- [Agentomat](https://agentomat.com) - Business AI Agents as a Service (AaaS)
+- [AI Coaching](https://aicoaching.us) - AI Coaching is a platform for coaching with AI by US Olympic and Paralympic Committee and more than 30+ professional sport teams
+- [Livebook](https://livebookai.com) - AI E-commerce - first in the world publicly available AI Agent, running since 2022.

 Check My AI Startups video blogs for latest updates!

 ## My AI Startups - Venture Capital